Google Store birthday sale: Exclusive Pixel 6 & 6a case clearly taken from Matías Duarte’s closet

 The predominantly purple design extends to the strip above the camera bar and features splotches of yellow and blue with a teal ‘G’ just underneath the lenses.
 There’s also the sun and moon with more than a few black dots.
 Honestly, the color scheme reminds us of Matías Duarte’s phenomenally exuberant shirt collection.

 It’s not clear if this is based on Google’s existing Pixel case or another accessory entirely.
-Meanwhile, phone purchases in Taiwan and Australia also come with a Google Store credit, while offers on other devices will go live soon in Japan.
+Meanwhile, phone purchases in Taiwan and Australia also come with a Google Store credit, while offers on other devices will go live soon in Japan (where stickers are being included).
 In Asia, the deals run through this weekend instead of just lasting 24 hours (like in Europe).

 Original 8/30: Across most European and some Asia-Pacific (Japan and Taiwan, but not Australia) Google Stores today, you’ll find the following banner: “Our 24-hour sale is starting 9/9.
 The countdown is on.”